Skip to main content

 Understanding your child's Chinese level helps target the right support — Higher Chinese, standard Chinese, and Foundation Chinese require very different preparation strategies.

-For Si Ling Primary SAP school students, Higher Chinese is the default pathway.
-Parents should consider Chinese tuition early if their child struggles with the higher standard, as falling behind in Higher Chinese compounds quickly.
+For Si Ling Primary students who take Higher Chinese, parents should consider Chinese tuition early if their child struggles with the higher standard, as falling behind in Higher Chinese compounds quickly.

 Primary Chinese: Building Foundations